machal/cssmine-content/content/transformations-4.md

 CSS Pixel Is Coming
 ===================

-"CSS pixel.”
+“CSS pixel.”
 “Reference pixel.”
 You may call it either one, but a pixel is not what it used to be when we were young.

 Retina, Amoled, QuadHD….
 You may have noticed that mobile devices have crazy